FaintLocket424/HaskellNotes/New Vault/The Basic Type Classes of Haskell.md

 ## Classes in Haskell

 > [!danger] Potential Misconception about Haskell Classes
-> Note that the definition of a class in Haskell is not the same as in [[Object Orientated Programming]].
+> Note that the definition of a class in Haskell is not the same as in **Object Orientated Programming**.
 >
-> In Haskell, a class is much more similar to [[Interfaces in Java]].
+> In Haskell, a class is much more similar to *Interfaces* in Java.

 > [!Important] Definition of a Type Class
-> In Haskell, a type class is a generic interface which specifies a set of functions which any type must implement in order to be an instance of the type class.
+> In Haskell, a type class is an interface which specifies a set of functions which any type must implement in order to be an instance of the type class.

 Put in simpler terms:

-1. A type class will have methods associated with it.
+1. A type class will have functions associated with it.
 2. All types which are instances of the type class must provide some implementation of each function.
 3. It creates a sort of contract, saying that "Any type which is an instance of this class will support these methods".
 (This is where the similarity to OOP interfaces comes from.)

+> [!NOTE] Why do we need this?
+> These interfaces allow us to put less restrictive input types on our functions.
+If we have a function which takes some values and only adds `(+)` them, it doesn't make sense to restrict it to only taking `Int` values.
+We might as well let it take `Integer`, `Float`, `Double` etc. since those types can all be added too.

 Type classes can also depend on one another, requiring a type to already be a member of a different typeclass before it can be a member of that one.
 Remember that being a member just means implementing certain methods.